MGXlab/Viromics-Workshop-MGX/_episodes/49_gene_sharing_networks.md

 > This places genomes that share more protein clusters closer together.
 {: .challenge}

-> ## Step 3: Explore the data and explain what you see.
+> ## Step 4: Explore the data and explain what you see
 > Take a moment to look at what you see.
 Why are the networks and nodes organised like this?
 > Inspect a few nodes.
 Play around with a few colour schemes.
 Look at the clustering status of nodes that are close together in the network.
 > (read the tips below)